In this review article we’ll be looking at one of the more popular protein powders around, Dymatize Elite 100% Whey.

 * But actual protein cost per serving is EXCELLENT

-Dymatize Elite’s a very good protein powder source if you’re cool with artificial sweeteners and a higher-than-average sodium level (for a whey powder).
+Dymatize Elite’s a very good protein powder source if you’re okay with artificial sweeteners and a higher-than-average sodium level (for a whey powder).

 Its excellent cost of protein per serving is the lowest I’ve come across, having done analysis of over 25 of the most popular protein powders available to us these days.